-Case 2: X and Y are numeric (non-Boolean)
+Case 2: Either or both X and Y are numeric (non-Boolean)

-R is the lowest common multiple of X and Y.

-\Box CT is an implicit argument in case 2.
+R is the lowest common multiple of X and Y. Note that in this case, $\square CT$ is an implicit argument.

-Assignment:

-X←Y
+Assignment: X←Y

 Assignment allocates the result of the expression Y to the name or names in X.